natalieagus/50002/docs/Labs/lab2.md

 #### Port List
 - **Inputs**:
   - `clk`: 1 bit clock signal, which drives the timing of the module.
-    - By default, the FPGA supplies 100MHz clock (defined in the constraint file)
+    - By default, the FPGA supplies 100MHz clock (defined in the constraint file `alchitry.acf`)
+    - You **can change** this value if your design fail to meet timings, e.g: 50MHz instead
   - `rst`: 1 bit reset signal, which sets the counter back to its initial state when triggered.

 - **Output**: